bricaud/graphexp/README.md

 ### Graphexp guidelines
 To get some first visualization of your graph, you may click on the `Search` button, without filling any box.
 Graphexp will then send a query to the graph DB, asking for the first 50 nodes and their edges.

 The node and edge properties can be automatically retrieved using the `get graph info` button.
 Pushing this button will also display some graph properties on the left side of the page.
 If it is not the case, check your configuration, it means Graphexp can not query the graphDB.
+To get the properties, Graphexp should consider all the nodes and edges.
+This may be overwhelming for the server if the graph is very large.
+A limit to the 10000 first nodes and edges is set to avoid that.
+You may change it in `graphConf.js` with the parameter `limit_graphinfo_request`.

 When a node of the visualization is clicked, it will become 'active' with a circle surrounding it and its information will be displayed on the right side of the page.
 Moreover, this action will trigger the display of its neighbors.
 Clicking on an edge will show its properties (without highlighting the edge).